mikeizbicki/cmc-csci046/week_00/github.md

 Fortunately, since this project is hosted on github, you can use git to fix this mistake for me.

-Follow the 5-step procedure in the figure below to submit a pull request that fixes this typo.
+Follow the 5 step procedure in the figure below to submit a pull request that fixes this typo.

 <img width=100% src=pull_request.png />